Ever noticed how mosquitoes seem to desperately feed on many people while neglecting others?

 - Avoid going outdoors in the morning and dusk, when mosquitoes are most active

 If you’d like to lower your chances of getting bitten by mosquitoes then don’t try to change your genetics.
-Instead, control the mosquito population around you with a Mosquito traps or repellents.
+Instead, control the mosquito inhabitants around you with a Mosquito blocks or repellents.